notgreendoom/ruxd/README.md

 # ruxd
-a simple program that turns the content of a file into hexadecimels bytes
+a simple program that turns the contents of a file into hexadecimels bytes